How Real-Time Data and AI Are Reshaping Farming Decisions Worldwide

 Kirsten Kurtz:AI can be incredibly useful in identifying relationships in soil data and predictive modeling.
 But she is also concerned about environmental costs, especially freshwater use in AI infrastructure.
 If we’re not protecting soil and water, what’s the point of smart tech?
 AI should serve essential goals, not vanity projects.

-Bakhtiar: What are your key research areas right now?
+AgriERP: What are your key research areas right now?

 Kirsten Kurtz:Kirsten and her team are focused on developing soil health analysis methods that are sensitive to management practices, affordable, and fast.
 They are also working toward building regional and crop-specific benchmarks, allowing farmers to compare their soil data to relevant peer groups. like other corn-soybean farms in the Midwest or Christmas tree farms in New York.

-Bakhtiar: If you could implement one global change for soil health what would it be?
+AgriERP: If you could implement one global change for soil health what would it be?

 Kirsten Kurtz:Keep soil covered.
 It sounds simple, but it’s huge.
 Bare soil is vulnerable to erosion and degradation.
 Cover cropping, mulching, and even roller crimpers. all help protect the soil.
 It’s probably the single most effective action we can take right now.